-Rather than cranking up the heat all the way, as you would with a thin-crust pizza from the market, the deep-dish pizza requires a bit more patience.
-Preheat your oven to 325 degrees.
-Meanwhile, toss the pie in the microwave and cook on high for 6 minutes.
-This gives you some good thawing action.
-And trust us: it also gives you all the gooey cheese you’ll find in-house, minus the planning ahead.
+Rather than cranking up the heat all the way, as you would with a thin-crust pizza from the grocery store, the deep-dish pizza requires a bit more patience.
+Preheat your oven to 325 degrees Fahrenheit.
+Meanwhile, toss the pie in the microwave and cook on high for six minutes to thaw.
+Trust us: It also gives you all the gooey cheese you’ll find in-house, minus the planning.

-After its time in the microwave, spread the extra pack of sauce over the top of the pizza.
+After its time in the microwave, spread the extra sauce packet over the top of the pizza.